NoroffFEU/development-platforms/src/content/docs/openai/ChatGPT/chatgpt-case-study-emel-hassen.md

 ---
 title: OpenAI ChatGPT Case Study
 author: Emel Jemal Hassen <Emel-JH>
-tags: openai, chatgpt, natural language, ai, ml, machine learning, artificial inteligence, chat bot
+tags: openai, chatgpt, natural language processing, ai, ml, machine learning, artificial inteligence, chat bot, text bot, natural language processing, NLP, GPT, deevlopment platform
 ---

 ## Introduction

-In this case study I will write about ChatGPT.
-ChatGPT, which stands for chat generative pre-trained transformer, is a chatbot made by OpenAI and publically launched on November 30, 2022.
+This case study will focus on ChatGPT, which stands for chat generative pre-trained transformer.
+It is a chatbot made by OpenAI and publically launched on November 30, 2022.
 ChatGPT, stems from the robust GPT-3 model, it is specialized in variant finely tuned for engaging and dynamic conversational interactions.
 The journey began with the pre-training of GPT-3 on a vast and diverse dataset, enabling it to grasp intricate language patterns.
-Subsequently, through a meticulous fine-tuning process, ChatGPT emerged, tailored to excel in generating contextually relevant and coherent responses in conversation.
+Subsequently, through a alot of fine-tuning, ChatGPT emerged, tailored to excel in generating contextually relevant and coherent responses in conversations.
 The model's development involved iterative feedback loops, with users actively contributing insights during the research preview phase.
 As a result, ChatGPT has become a cutting-edge tool, showcasing the fusion of advanced neural network architecture and real-world user input.
 Its introduction has not only marked a significant stride in language generation but also opened new possibilities for applications across various domains.

 ## Brief History

 This ChatGPT timeline history will focus on the history of OpenAI labs and the history of ChatGPT spesifically.
 There is additional history on the developments of AI and natural language processes that is not covered here that stems back to the mid ninteen hundreds.

 - 2015: OpenAI, an artificial intelligence research lab, was founded.